 We also needed to answer these questions in a quantifiable way so that our Cost Benefit Analysis could assess the impact of introducing a solution in, at least a relatively accurate way.

-Low Survey Response Rate Issue
+The Challenge: Low Survey Response Rate Issue

 Once we had decided on a survey structure that got us the information we needed, we set out using various tools to collect and harness that data.

 We built out integrations and created automatic task assignments so that our customer success team could follow up with clients who had given detailed feedback.
 We spent a lot of time making sure that all the data we collected would be put to good use.

 The ultimate goal was both to learn from our mistakes and get our successes recognized, shared by our clients to their audience and of course on valuable review sites and forums.